Therapists Share Their Top Tips for Self-Care

 I might not get the requisite eight hours per night, but I typically fall asleep not long after my head hits the pillow, and wake up feeling rested.
 But by early June, I found it hard to sleep soundly.
 After viewing the horrific viral video of the killing of George Floyd by a white police officer, sadness and fury kept waking me up.
 I wondered about clients who might also be affected.

-With so much to process, I knew I needed to build up my own mental, physical, spiritual and emotional reserves.
-If I’m exhausted, or distracted or in distress, I'm no good for my clients or myself.
+With so much to process, I knew I needed to build up my own mental, physical, spiritual, and emotional reserves.
+If I’m exhausted, distracted, or in distress, I'm no good for my clients or myself.
 Making time and space for self-care is just as critical as knowing and applying effective psychotherapy interventions.

 Many of us think of self-care as a luxury.
 But self-care, tending to your needs first, is what allows us to mind our partners and families, support our friends, stay woke and push for social justice without burning out.
 Self-care goes broad and deep: It includes hygiene, nutrition, lifestyle, environment, and when necessary, the appropriate medication.
 As the late writer and womanist thinker Audre Lorde proclaimed, “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

 As we all navigate these uncertain and demanding times, mental health professionals are ever mindful to take care of ourselves as well.
 I asked some colleagues to describe their self-care practices.
-Read on for a powerful and inspiring testimony from Dr. Zoe Shaw, a licensed psychotherapist and relationship coach in Quartzhill, Calif.
-For the next few weeks, I’ll be sharing the practices of others.
-Their self-care habits may encourage you to start your own, or affirm a commitment you've already made to your health.
+Read on for testimony from Zoe Shaw, a licensed psychotherapist and relationship coach in Quartzhill, Calif.
+Her self-care habits may encourage you to start your own, or affirm a commitment you've already made.

 I’m used to helping clients navigate their issues and feeling very separate from their struggles.
 Currently, many clients are presenting with issues surrounding the effect that COVID is having on their families and the race-relations struggles in the current social climate.
 These issues hit a bit closer to home as we are collectively walking this journey.